AsishMandoi/iitk-coin/README.md

   - Expiry time is currently set to `30 minutes`.

 - ### .env
+  - The `.env` file contains the following `enviroment variables`
+    - `backend container name` and `redis container name`,
+    - `redis password` (required to connect to the redis server),
+    - `outgoing mail server` and its `port`,
+    - `emailid` and `password` of the sender's account from which all OTPs are sent,
-  - The `.env` file contains the `Secret Key`(for signing the access token) to sign the JWT, the variable `Maximum Cap` for the coins and the variable `Minimum Events` which is a for users to be eligible for transactions.
-It is deliberately left out of `.gitignore` for the purposes of checking.
+    - `secret key` required to sign the JWT,
+    - `maximum cap` for the coins and the variable `minimum events` which is a criteria for users to be eligible for transactions,
+    - `expiration time` for authorization tokens
-  - If an `.env` file is not found the defult values of these environment variables will be used throughout.
+  - If the `.env` file is not found the defult values of these environment variables will be used throughout the application.
-  - My intention was to make it convenient for one who is running the backend to be able to update these varibles in the `.env` file without having to search for them in the code.
-And I have made it so that, if these environment variables are updated here these values will be overwritten to the variables defined inside the code.
+  - The admin can update these varibles in the `.env` file.
+The updated values will be overwritten to the default values of the variables defined in the source code.

-  - There is also a file named `.env.dev` that contains a the gmailid and password for a test account from which all OTPs are sent.
+  *The correct `EMAIL_ID` and `PASSWORD` needs to be set for the otp functionality to work.*
+  *For running this application locally, the user will be prompted to enter them*

 - ### Cap for Maximum Coins
   Upper limit of the balance any user can hold.
 Currently set to `10001` coins.